 I had two doctor appointments last week — one my annual and the other with the ophthalmologist.
 Thankfully they both went well and I no longer have to have monthly appointments with the latter!
 I do, however, get to have an ultrasound done on my eyes at my next visit in three months.
 I didn’t know those were possible, but I also didn’t know what I looked like with fluorescent eyes until last week either.
 I was pretty creepy. @.@

 A really bizarre thing happen after my eye appointment.
 We’d taken our little Mini Schnauzer to be groomed and after we returned home from the doctor, the groomer called us and said our little gal was ready to be picked up.
 Logan went to go get her and the whole place was shut down a good three to four hours before their closing time.
 Somewhere along the line, our brat was over-looked and they closed the place with her still locked inside, running wild and free.
 I, of course, had a series of panic attacks and feared for the worse for my minion.
-Logan was just furious they wasted his time and filed a police report in case anything did happen to her, but the cop said there was nothing they could do otherwise.
+L was just furious they wasted his time and filed a police report in case anything did happen to her, but the cop said there was nothing they could do otherwise.
 The next morning we got a panicked call from the crying assistant who’d locked our dog inside.
 The dog didn’t seem affected at all other than being hungry; she met the assistant at the door, barking her little head off.
 She did take a really good nap once she got home though.

 …and yes, the little brat put herself under the blanket.
 She’s not rotten at all.

 The weather here was gorgeous last week, to the point I didn’t spend much time inside at all…until today when all of the heat decided to hit at once.